0cjs/sedoc/8bit/msx/basic.md

   line number is currently unused (Enter leaves line unused), or `*` if line number already has text (Enter leaves line as-is).

+To "undelete" a program after `NEW` you can use the following.
+There are also [BASIC extensions][unnew] to do this more easily.

+    POKE &H8002,128
+    SAVE"TEMP.BAS"
+    LOAD"TEMP.BAS"
+    SAVE"TEMP.BAS",A
+    LOAD"TEMP.BAS"

 References
 ----------